kushalpagolu/EpocX_Tello_Final_Submission/readme.md

     * You can interrupt the script by pressing `Ctrl+C`.
 This will trigger the shutdown sequence, landing the drone and disconnecting from the devices.

-### EmotivStreamer class is designed to read EEG raw data, preprocess EEG raw data, extract meaningful features, and classify brain states using a LSTM model to adapt and learn and predicts an input vector to an RL agent for real-time drone control.
+### EmotivStreamer class is designed to read EEG raw data, preprocess EEG raw data, extract meaningful features, and classify brain states using an LSTM model to adapt and learn and predicts an input vector to an RL agent for real-time drone control.
 Let's analyze the code in depth.

 ## File Structure and Descriptions